People with Diabetes and COVID-19: A Guide for Staying Healthy

 - Checking blood glucose is important and should be done before each meal and at bedtime.
 Sometimes more frequent testing up to every 2-4 hours may be required.

 - Be sure you have at least one month of diabetes testing supplies and medication.

 Steps to take

-The coronavirus pandemic will bring new challenges for those who are living with diabetes.
-Things are changing rapidly, and everyday life activities have been affected.
+Things are changing rapidly, and everyday life activities have been affected by the pandemic.
 Here a few helpful tips to help you during this time:

-- Wash your hands frequently and avoid touching your face especially mouth and nose.
+- Wash your hands frequently and avoid touching your face, especially your mouth and nose.

 - Do not share food or drinks.